cod182/ms4-trescars-2023/README.md

 - Testing the HTML code was tested by generating a page and copying the HTML/url into the [W3C](https://validator.w3.org/) HTML Validator
 - Testing the CSS was tested with the [W3C](https://jigsaw.w3.org/css-validator/validator) validator
-- Tesing Javascript was tested with [Beautify Tools](https://beautifytools.com/javascript-validator.php)
+- Testing Javascript was tested with [Beautify Tools](https://beautifytools.com/javascript-validator.php)
 - Testing Python was tested with [Python Tester](https://extendsclass.com/python-tester.html)

 ### HTML5